tidyverse/tidyverse.org/content/blog/tidymodels-2025-q1/index.md

 Finally, we’ve created a set of [checklists](https://parsnip.tidymodels.org/articles/checklists.html) that can be used when creating new models or engines.
 These are very helpful, even for us, since there is a lot of minutiae to remember.

-## The tune Package
+## Parallelism in tune

 This was a small maintenance release mostly related to parallel processing.
-Up to now, facilitated parallelism using the [foreach](https://cran.r-project.org/package=foreach) package.
+Up to now, tune facilitated parallelism using the [foreach](https://cran.r-project.org/package=foreach) package.
 That package is mature but not actively developed, so we have been slowly moving toward using the [future](https://www.futureverse.org/packages-overview.html) package(s).

 The [first step in this journey](https://www.tidyverse.org/blog/2024/04/tune-1-2-0/#modernized-support-for-parallel-processing) was to keep using foreach internally (but lean toward future) but to encourage users to move from directly invoking the foreach package and, instead, load and use the future package.